quantumdot/ThackTech/README.md

 ## Premade Pipelines
 Pipeline-related infrastructure is located in the `ThackTech.Pipelines` package.

-There are a few pre-configured pipelines ready for use (these should be installed into your bin dir automagically):
+There are a few pre-configured pipelines ready for use (these should be installed into your bin directory automagically):
 * `bowtie_alignment_pipeline.py`
 * `macs_peakcall_pipeline.py`
 * `epic_peakcall_pipeline.py`